 The 1872 map shows the rear wing, which probably explains why the rear wall in that corner has two studded walls, with plaster facing the outside on the inner wall.

-The book, Portrait and biographical record of Sheboygan County, Wisconsin has a section about a David Giddings from Ipswich who was the son of Joshua Giddings.
-In the story, David Giddings worked in a liquor store in Ipswich and after seeing its effects on his clients, quit and realized his dream to move west.
+The owner of this house is confirmed by an 1856 deed to be David Giddings who removed from Ipswich in 1835 and left the house in ownership of other members of his family.
+The book, Portrait and biographical record of Sheboygan County, Wisconsin has a section about David Giddings from Ipswich, born July 24, 1806 who was the son of Joshua Giddings on Labor in Vain Rd.
+David Giddings, occupation “trader” operated a general merchandise and liquor store in Ipswich, apparently at this location.
 In 1835 he took a stagecoach to Buffalo, boarded a brig to Chicago, then built a primitive boat with a friend and sailed it to Green Bay Wisconsin, arriving there with $5 in his pocket.
 He made his home in Sheboygan, obtained a job as a surveyor, was elected County Judge and to the state legislature.
 David Giddings built several sawmills, became wealthy and purchased a 500-acre farm in Fon du Lac, where he retired and lived to a ripe old age.
-The relationship to this David Giddings is uncertain.